neogeographica/chaintool/docs/overview.rst

    chaintool cmd set [-q] <cmdname> <cmdline>

 `<cmdname>` is the name of the command to create or update, and can be any sequence of non-whitespace characters that is not already taken by some other command or sequence. `<cmdline>` is the commandline to associate with that name; keep in mind that this is a single argument and so likely will need to be appropriately quoted/escaped to deal with spaces or special characters in it.
-The optional ``-q`` flag suppresses the pretty-printed command info that would normally happen after the set.
+The optional ``-q`` (or ``--quiet``) flag suppresses the pretty-printed command info that would normally happen after the set.

 Similarly you can create or update a sequence using ``seq set``: